Treat athlete's foot and nail fungus properly - Breaking Latest News

 Treat athlete’s foot and nail fungus externally

 In the early stages, it is usually sufficient to treat the skin fungus externally.
-“A number of non-prescription antimycotics are available in pharmacies for this purpose in the form of creams, gels, solutions, sprays, powders or nail polish.
+“A number of non-prescription antimycotics are available in pharmacies as a cream, gel, solution, spray, powder or nail polish.
 They differ in their active ingredients and mechanisms of action.
-Ultimately, they prevent the fungi from building a cell wall or make holes in it.
-This kills the fungus.
-Get advice from a doctor and a pharmacy about which preparation is right for you,” recommends Brückner.
+Ultimately, they prevent the fungi from building a cell wall or make holes in them kill the fungi.
+Get advice from a doctor and the pharmacy about which preparation is right for you,” recommends Brückner.

 More tips from the BPI expert:

-athlete’s foot: To treat athlete’s foot, powders or gels are particularly suitable for people with sweaty feet.
+Athlete’s foot: For treating athlete’s foot, powders or gels are particularly suitable for people with sweaty feet.
 If you have dry skin, you can choose a cream or solution because they care at the same time.
 Solutions can also be rubbed in thinly.
 Sprays, on the other hand, are beneficial to avoid contact with hands and transmission of fungal spores.

-nail fungus: For self-medication of nail fungus, there are antifungal solutions, medicinal nail polishes or creams that you can apply to the affected nails.
+Nail fungus: For self-medication of nail fungus there are antifungal solutions, medicinal nail polishes or creams that you can apply to the affected nails.
 Attention: fungal spores can survive for a long time in air-filled cavities between the nail layers.
 It is therefore advisable to also use a highly concentrated urea ointment to soften the upper layers of the nail.
 This allows the fungicidal active ingredients to penetrate better and have a deep effect.
 An alternative is to have the affected nail layers regularly ground down in a foot care practice.
 Foot and nail care utensils should only be used by one person.
 After use, clean them thoroughly with a suitable disinfectant and wash your hands carefully.
 Always dry your feet well with an extra towel and don’t forget the spaces between your toes.
 It is advisable to wear socks made of cotton or breathable materials and to change them every day.
 Socks, towels, bath rugs and bed linen should be washed regularly at at least 60 degrees.
 The type and duration of therapy varies depending on how far the fungal disease has progressed.
 Severe fungal infections may require prescription pills that fight the infection from within.
 It is crucial for the success of the therapy to follow these instructions consistently.

 You can find more information about self-medication here.